AbhishekKumarSinha/ocr/README.md

 sudo apt install -y bc
 ```
 After the above mentioned libraries are installed successfully, we will proceed to install Tesseract.
+We will setup Tesseract 4.1.1 as this is the latest stable release at the time of creating this project.

 ### License
 [MIT](https://choosealicense.com/licenses/mit/)